 This can include poor customer service or communication skills: they don’t return calls quickly, can’t explain with clarity what inclusions are in their IT services, use difficult to understand jargon, or are impatient and don’t proactively listen.
 They may have limited legal firm experience and are unable to provide any specialist knowledge around Practice Management Software and platforms.
-It’s important to ensure your provider has the expertise to be able to deliver law-specific IT services.
+It’s important to ensure your provider has the expertise to be able to deliver specific IT services for law firms.
 You’ll probably also want to avoid a company with limited service offerings, or those who excessively focus on tech solutions rather than identifying the suitability of your specific desired outcomes.

 How to know you’re ready to buy